foundata/guidelines/git-gitattributes.md

 **You SHOULD:**

-- Decide per repository rather than copying a fixed list.
-Ask for each candidate whether someone rebuilding from the artifact needs it.
 - Exclude repository mechanics that have no meaning outside the repository, such as `.gitattributes`, `.gitignore`, continuous integration configuration and editor settings.
-- Treat contributor documentation such as `DEVELOPMENT.md`, `DESIGN.md` or
-  `ARCHITECTURE.md` as a judgment call.
-It is small, and for some projects it is the documentation a downstream maintainer wants.
+- Exclude contributor documentation, including `ARCHITECTURE.md`,
+  `CONTRIBUTING.md`, `DESIGN.md` and `DEVELOPMENT.md`.
+These documents describe
+  working on the project; the artifact is for using it.
+- Keep a contributor document in the artifact only when its downstream maintainers want it, and give the reason in a comment next to the attribute line.
+- Ask for every candidate this guide does not name whether someone rebuilding from the artifact needs it, instead of copying another repository's list.

 **Reasoning:**